lsilvs/NPDS_tutorial2/README.md

 NPDS_tutorial2
 ==============

+ National College of Ireland (NCI)
-Tutorial 1 | Networking Programming and Distributed Systems | NCI
+ Networking Programming and Distributed Systems (NPDS) Tutorial 2

+ Introduction to Network Programming with Java
+  - Using Datagram (UDP) Sockets and TCP Sockets